deadlyvipers/dojo_rules/introduction.md

-my name is Sherry, nice to be here
+On my way to becoming a GitHub Master